lcs-project/governance-and-membership/drafts/LCSD5.md

 The Code of Conduct Technical Working Committee shall be established to make special publications related to the code of conduct, and to review drafts amending the Code of Conduct.
 In particular, the Working Committee shall review drafts that:
 * Amend any part of §3 or §4 of this Publication,
-* Establish any new rule under the Code of Conduct, or
+* Establish any new principle or applicability provision of the Code of Conduct, or
 * Establish any uniform enforcement rules for the Code of Conduct.

 The Code of Conduct Working Committee may make special publications regarding Working Committee Rules and its Working Committee Code of Conduct.
 It may additionally make Special Publications regarding:
+* Implement any rule consistent with §4 and other Publications that apply to the Applicability and Principles of the Code of Conduct,
 * Interpretations or Clarifications of the Code of Conduct in this or any other Publication,
 * Suggestions for Uniform enforcement by Working Committees, and
 * Suggested enforcement penalties, at both the Project and Working Committee level.